fox-archives/cactus/README.md

 - Choose shell or exec per command to use
 - View list of all available commands so you don't have to remember it right away
 - By default, pass arguments directly to exec-style function (faster startup)
-- Shells out to `systemd-run` behind the scenes
+- Execs out to `systemd-run` behind the scenes
 - Config hot reload (you may have to hover your mouse over interface for an update due to ImgGUI)
 - Escape to close window